 See the 2019-2020 Migratory Bird Hunting Guide for the designated Junior Waterfowl Hunter Training Days (usually two Saturdays in the fall).
 The Guide should be available in mid- to late summer 2019 at www.ct.gov/deep/hunting.

-Junior hunters (ages 12 to 15) must have a valid small game junior hunting license and a 2018 Connecticut Migratory Bird Conservation Stamp.
-NEW for 2018: Sixteen and 17-year-old hunters can participate in the training day, but they must have a valid hunting license, a 2018 Connecticut Migratory Bird Conservation Stamp, and federal 2018-2019 Migratory Bird Hunting and Conservation Stamp.
+Junior hunters (ages 12 to 15) must have a valid small game junior hunting license and a 2019 Connecticut Migratory Bird Conservation Stamp.
+Sixteen and 17-year-old hunters can participate in the training day, but they must have a valid hunting license, a 2019 Connecticut Migratory Bird Conservation Stamp, and federal 2019-2020 Migratory Bird Hunting and Conservation Stamp.
 Adults must possess a valid hunting license; however, they are not allowed to carry a firearm.
 Ducks, geese, mergansers, and coots may be hunted.
 Bag limits and shooting hours are the same as for the regular duck and goose hunting seasons.